 - First liftoff from the Moon

 Nov.
 17, 1967: Surveyor 6 briefly fired its thrusters becoming the first spacecraft to be launched from the Moon's surface

-Surveyor 6 landed safely on the Moon at 01:01:04 UT on Nov.
-10, 1967 in the Sinus Medii (Central Bay) at coordinates announced as 0.46 degrees north latitude and 1.37 degrees west longitude (but probably closer to 0.473 degrees north latitude and 1.427 degrees west longitude).
+Surveyor 6 landed safely on the Moon at 01:01:04 UT Nov.
+10, 1967, in the Sinus Medii (Central Bay) at coordinates announced as 0.46 degrees north latitude and 1.37 degrees west longitude (but probably closer to 0.473 degrees north latitude and 1.427 degrees west longitude).

 During its initial operations, the alpha-scattering instrument acquired about 30 hours of data on the chemical composition of the lunar surface.
 Although controllers regained contact briefly on Dec.
 14, 1967, primary landing operations had ceased by this time.